IsHacker003/IsHacker003/README.md

 Windows constantly promotes and enforces DRM.
 Other members of the GAFAM (such as Google, for their Widevine DRM) impose DRM too, but I have not bothered to mention them in their sections as the DRM is easily removable from their operating systems (for example, DRM can be removed from Android just by installing a single Magisk module).

 But it's different for Windows.
 Windows contains the Widevine and PlayReady DRM by default.
-Even if you remove all DRM-related files from the OS, DRM will *not* get removed comoletely, and it will break several things (like windows updates).
+Even if you remove all DRM-related files from the OS, DRM will *not* get removed completely, and it will break several things (like Windows updates).

 There was also a proprietary program, Microsoft Silverlight, which imposed DRM.